lucpod/aws-lambda-workshop/lessons/01-simple-hello-world-api/README.md

 The goal of this exercise is to learn how to write a very simple Lambda, test it locally and deploy it on AWS.

 ## Validate yaml file
-With [aws-sam-local](https://github.com/awslabs/aws-sam-locall) you can test if your template.yaml fileis valid vy
+With [aws-sam-local](https://github.com/awslabs/aws-sam-locall) you can test if your template.yaml file is valid vy

 ```bash
 sam validate